jocode/ComposeCourseSummary/ComposeCourse/README.md

 Other option to create the list is using the `items(n){}` function to create a list with n elements.

 This way we can create a list in Android using Jetpack Compose.

+## ConstraintLayout - Android Jetpack Compose

+In Jetpack Compose, we can use the `ConstraintLayout` component to create a layout.
+To use this component we need to include a dependency on gradle (ConstraintLayout compose).

+- **`implementation "androidx.constraintlayout:constraintlayout-compose:1.0.0-rc02"`**

+Adding this dependency to the build.gradle file will allow us to use the `ConstraintLayout` component, and make our views declarativley.

+First, to create the constraints view, we need to use `val constraints = ConstraintSet {}` block, and save this component in a variable.
+And then, we can use the constraint variable to create the constraints in the layout.

+- `ConstraintLayout(constraints, modifier = Modifier.fillMaxSize()) {}`

+See the example in the branch **`9-constraintlayout-compose`**

+But, is more easy create the views using rows and columns than to use the `ConstraintSet` component.
+We can use the `ConstraintLayout` component on XML that is easier to use and we don't need to use all the specifications defined in each component of the view.